 A well-placed wire gives defenders an advantage due to slowing down enemies by either impairing their movement speed or forcing them to spend utility/time to destroy wires, which also results in sound cues for defenders.

 - Impact grenades

-It allows opening of new angles or rotation holes (almost always useful when playing bomb).
+It allows the opening of new angles or rotation holes (almost always useful when playing bomb).

 - Nitro Cell

 Just like Impact grenades, C4 can be used to create rotational holes and new angles.

 Nitro is primarily used for killing attackers, especially useful against defuser plants and shield attackers.

 Aids anchors with providing additional cover, as well as allowing a safe view on the opposite side of the shield.